 With this powerful blend of 40 fruits and vegetables (667mg of organic fruits and vegetables and 1067mg of greens and sea vegetables), you get a lot more than just a spirulina supplement.
-Patriot Power Greens also contains 6 digestive enzymes and 10 probiotics that work together to improve your gut health.
+Patriot Power Greens is free from anything artificial, and also contains 6 digestive enzymes and 10 probiotics that work together to improve your gut health.

 Apart from 3g of spirulina per serving , Viva Naturals contains minerals (1.9mg of iron and 20mg of sodium), 3456mcg of vitamin A, 2g of protein, 0.5g of phycocyanin, 30mg of chlorophyll, 3.4mg of zeaxanthin, and 45.3g of GLA.
 It’s fully organic, gluten-free, vegan, and non-GMO.
 It’s a very strong spirulina supplement that’s 100% pure.